VibeNL/GhostfolioSidekick/README.md

 ### Configuration File
 A single json file csv file that contains mapping to convert currencies and symbols to a symbol that can be found via ghostfolio.
-Also allows overriding asset settings, like Trackinsight
+Also allows the following sybol settings
+  - Setting Trackinsight on symbols
+  - Adding / Updating Manual symbols

 ```
 {